 More recent rezoning of single family residential land east of the Orange North District has allowed for progress on development of the large, retail and mixed-use Pinecrest project.
-Demolition and site preparation for this project has commenced.
+Construction of this project has commenced.
 Primary access to this project is planned from the Orange Place intersection of Harvard Road.